MeiGen-AI/LongCat-Video-Avatar/README.md

 - **Support Multiple Generation Modes**: one unified model can be used for audio-text-to-video (AT2V) generation,  audio-text-image-to-video （ATI2V） generation， and Video Continuation.
 - **Natural Human Dynamics**: The disentangled unconditional guidance is designed to effectively decouple speech signals from motion dynamics for natural behavior.
 - **Avoid Repetitive Content**: The reference skip attention is adopted to​ strategically incorporates reference cues to preserve identity while preventing excessive conditional image leakage
-- **Alleviate Error Accumulation**: VAE Cross-Chunk Latent Stitching is designed to eliminates redundant VAE decode-encode cycles to reduce pixel degradation in long sequences
+- **Alleviate Error Accumulation from VAE**: Cross-Chunk Latent Stitching is designed to eliminates redundant VAE decode-encode cycles to reduce pixel degradation in long sequences